ActiveDev/adcloud/gateway/README.md

 2) mvn spring-boot:run

 ## JMeter Tests
+### gateway_template_tests.jmx
-Added JMeter tests that call the template service through the gateway.
+Will call the template service through the gateway.
+It assumes that security is turned off and the rbac authorization is set to none.

+### gateway_aclservice_withsecurity_tests.jmx
+Will call the acl service through the gateway.
+It assumes security is turned on and rbac authorization is set to filter.
+In addition, the mockidm needs to be running in order to do the login.
+The default user is root, but you can switch it to ben to see how it restricts the write calls.

 ## Url
 localhost:8080/gateway/template-service/template/v1.0/items